ErisuKuraku/Py-Retsuko/README.md

-This is just a very early tryout of python and wont be maintained
+## This is just a very early tryout of Python and wont be maintained ##
 ![BannerImage](https://raw.githubusercontent.com/ErisuKuraku/Py-Retsuko/master/Github%20Social.png)